Do you know what a great business looks like in the desert? Not a business. That’s a good idea gone wrong.

 - It takes a combination of tools, techniques, methods and approaches to transform an organisation.
 There are no one-size fits all.
 Different stakeholders see the world differently from others, some are more detailed and need to see the detail, some are more big picture thinkers and doers and need to see the big picture.
 Trying to get the CEO or C-suite to sign off on detailed process maps is going to be a complete waste of their (and your) time, as is showing financial data and costings to Operations staff.
 You have to use the right tool for the job.

-There’s a little missed trick here I see often, and that’s IT will ‘rename’ technology or technical concepts, and business concepts.
-Unless you are Apple or Microsoft or were a ‘technology’ only house or an IT Organisation (and then they both probably wouldn’t say that), they have an IT department that supports the Organisation to execute the Organisations strategy to achieve its Vision.
+There’s a little missed trick here I see often, and that’s IT will rename ‘technology’ or ‘technical’ concepts, as ‘business’ concepts.
+Unless you are Apple or Microsoft or were a ‘technology’ only house or an IT Organisation (and then they both probably wouldn’t say that – that they are a ‘technology shop’), what they have, is they have ‘an IT department that supports the Organisation to execute the Organisations strategy to achieve its Vision’.